chainguard-dev/edu/content/opensource/melange/getting-started-with-melange.md

 You should get a random piece of advice such as:

 ```
-You're not that important; it's what you do that counts.
+Gratitude is said to be the secret to happiness.
 ```

 With the application ready, you can start building your package.

 ## Step 3 — Creating the `melange.yaml` File
-The `melange.yaml` file is where you'll declare the details and specifications of your APK package.
+The `melange.yaml` file is where you'll declare the details and specifications of your apk package.
 For code that generates self-contained binaries, this is typically where you'll build your application artifacts with compiler tools.
 In the case of interpreted languages, you'll likely build your application by downloading vendor dependencies, setting up relevant paths, and setting the environment up for production.

 Create a new file in your `hello-minicli` folder called `melange.yaml`: